-But there's a catch.
-There is currently no mandatory or voluntary Australian standard for playpens - unlike for cots, strollers or high chairs - and CHOICE tests have found some playpens can pose potential safety risks to your child.
+Tthere is currently no mandatory or voluntary Australian standard for playpens - unlike for cots, strollers or high chairs.
+Our playpen reviews have found some that can pose potential safety risks to your child.
 These range from relatively minor hazards such as sharp edges or protrusions to bump themselves on, to major hazards such as a gate that the child could easily open, climbing footholds and gaps that can trap a head or limb.

 What do I need to know?

 Playpens come in several shapes and sizes: square, rectangular, hexagonal and more.
 They may be made from wood, metal, or plastic; some have mesh or fabric walls.
 Many are modular, so you can add extra wall sections to expand the playpen to suit your room.
 They can often be used as a fence to screen off a section of the room, or to protect your toddler from a fireplace or other dangerous area.

 Portacots can also serve as a playpen, but they are comparatively small so they're usually only an option for short periods and for very young toddlers.

 To fence off a doorway or stairs, you will probably find a safety gate or barrier more useful.